kulturaveshchi/kulturaveshchi.github.io/_posts/2019-09-17-Effects-all-the-way-down.md

-I was recently writing some code using Scala's [fs2](https://fs2.io/) streaming library, where I wanted to produce a stream of effects, starting with a given effect and then generating each subsequent effect from  the value produces by the preceding effect.
+I was recently writing some code using Scala's [fs2](https://fs2.io/) streaming library, where I wanted to produce a stream of effects, starting with a given effect and then generating each subsequent effect from  the value produced by the preceding effect.
 Unless I missed something, fs2 doesn't seem to have this facility built in; there's `iterateEval`, which produces a stream of effects, but this requires a seed value which is itself *not* produced by an effect.
 It turns out to be fairly straight-forward to write